decentraland/adr/content/ADR-57-avatar-assembling-for-visualization.md

   }
   ```

-# Hides and Replaces
+# Hides and Force Render

-To avoid issues such as clipping when rendering, each _wearable_ contains sets of categories to _hide_ and _replace._
+To avoid issues such as clipping when rendering, each _wearable_ contains sets of categories to _hide_.
+In addition, the avatar definition contains a field called _forceRender_ to allow specific hidden categories to be displayed anyway.
+More info at [ADR-239](/adr/ADR-239)

 ## Hides